KyleMThornton/Just-a-little-reddit/README.md

-# Just a Little Reddit
+# just a little reddit

 A simple, lightweight Reddit client that allows you to set a limit to the number of posts you see so you don't scroll all day.